sidecartridge/sidecart-site-dev-docs/getting_started.md

 - A [Raspberry Pi Debug board](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) or an equivalent debug board to connect it to the SidecarT board
 - A Windows PC, Linux or a Mac with a USB port to connect to the Raspberry Pi Debug board and the Raspberry Pi Pico W board to program it

+{: .note }
-Note: These prerequisites are considered as a minimum baseline.
+These prerequisites are considered as a minimum baseline.
 Being well-versed with the aforementioned technologies and having the required hardware will ensure a seamless initial experience with the SidecarT board.

 ## Board Assembly
 Anyone with the requisite skills can opt to build their own SidecarT board.
 The schematics needed to assemble the board can be found in the [Github repository](https://github.com/diegoparrilla/atarist-sidecart-raspberry-pico/tree/main/schematics).
 It provides detailed blueprints to guide users through the assembly process.

 However, it is worth noting that acquiring the board through our [online shop](<Insert Shop URL here>) is likely to be both cheaper and more convenient, given the complexities involved in assembling the board.

+{: .warning }
-That being said, assembling the board independently can be a rewarding and enriching learning experience for those who are interested in a hands-on approach to understanding the intricate workings of the SidecarT board.
+Assembling the board independently can be a rewarding and enriching learning experience for those who are interested in a hands-on approach to understanding the intricate workings of the SidecarT board.
+Obviously, it is not recommended for those who are new to hardware development.

 ## Initial Setup and Configuration
 The Initial Setup and Configuration is a multi-step process aimed at preparing the SidecarT board for use with the Atari ST, STE, or Mega computer.
 Here’s a summarized version of the [detailed instructions available here](https://sidecart.xyz/quickstart).

+{: .important }
 It does not matter if you are an experience developer or a novice enthusiast; the above steps are mandatory to get started with the SidecarT board.
 Please don't skip any of the steps, as it may lead to unexpected results.